ashvardanian/extrapolaTED/README.md

 - **[UForm](https://github.com/unum-cloud/uform)** takes charge of image embeddings, making visual content more accessible and meaningful.
 - **[Wordware](https://wordware.ai)** facilitates multi-step API calls, streamlining the integration of different technologies into a cohesive workflow.
 - **ChatGPT** transforms raw data into engaging narratives, bringing topics to life.
-- **Dall-E 3** creates captivating visuals that resonate with the generated content.
+- **Stable Diffusion** creates captivating visuals that resonate with the generated content.
 - **ElevenLabs API** gives a recognizable voice to our content, making the learning experience more immersive.

 ### Data